 Learn how to make yogurt using a few simple ingredients and tools.

 Once you really get into making your own, you'll want a "Culturizer" or yogurt maker.
-This is a constant-temperature, electrically-heated base and a set of poly or glass (which I prefer) containers with tight fitting lids.
-Culturizers make four individual pints or quarts of yogurt at a time, take out all the hassle, are foolproof, cost from 10 to 15 dollars and can save you 50 to 100 dollars or more a year for years.
+This is a constant-temperature, electrically heated base and a set of poly or glass (which I prefer) containers with tight fitting lids.
+Culturizers make four individual pints or quarts of yogurt at a time, take out all the hassle, are foolproof, cost from $10 to $15, and can save you $50 to $100 or more a year for years.

 For subsequent batches, set aside a small portion of yogurt from the first batch.
-Within 3 to 5 days, "grow" another batch of yogurt following the above directions and using one quart of milk and 1 tablespoon of the "starter."
+Within three to five days, "grow" another batch of yogurt following the above directions and using one quart of milk and 1 tablespoon of the "starter."
 Renew culture after one month.

 Ingredients and Tools

-The rest is easy: Mix the yogurt with the milk, cover, place in the pot, fill to the brim of the jar with water and leave for 8 to 10 hours.
+2. The rest is easy: Mix the yogurt with the milk, cover, place in the pot, fill to the brim of the jar with water, and leave for eight to 10 hours.
 Then taste.
 If the yogurt is watery and still tastes more like milk than yogurt, let it set for a few more hours.
 If the culture is sour, try a lower temperature or a shorter time with the next batch.
 Refrigerate.

 3. Be sure to reserve a few tablespoonfuls in a separate jar (to keep it clean) for starter of the next run.
 When the culture begins to deteriorate, get some more commercial starter.